Trump meets Irish PM at White House ahead of St. Patrick's Day

 The two also discussed the effects of Britain's exit from the European Union, as well as Northern Ireland, where a recent provincial election saw nationalists Sinn Fein gain ground, Kenny said.

-Kenny has signalled his intention to step down as Ireland's prime minister, a move some expect could occur after he returns from his U.S. visit.
+Kenny has signaled his intention to step down as Ireland's prime minister, a move some expect could occur after he returns from his U.S. visit.

 Trump did not publicly address the illegal immigration topic but he did tout the contributions of Irish immigrants to the United States.